State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Introduction

 In many real-world scenarios, these assumptions do not hold.
 Target environments are often safety-critical or operationally expensive, making on-policy exploration costly or infeasible.
 Human or controller-based demonstrations may be difficult to obtain due to labor constraints, hardware wear, or lack of reliable expert solutions.
-Even passive data collection is limited by hardware availability, mission time, or regulatory restrictions.

-Motivated by these practical constraints, we formalize a more realistic and challenging few-shot adaptation setting characterized as follows:

-\begin{itemize} \item The system cannot interact with the target environment directly during training, but a small data set is available, without expert supervision.
-Note that the data may not follow the distribution induced by the policy. \item The system can interact with a similar environment during training, and an expert is available to provide supervision for the policy. \end{itemize}

-This specific setting, to our knowledge, is not adequately addressed by existing few-shot IL domain adaptation frameworks, and we leverage the information made available in this setting to achieve better performance and data efficiency.
-We provide a surrogate upper bound of the imitation loss, without access to the expert supervision in the target environment, and empirically show that under certain conditions, optimizing this surrogate is a data-efficient approach to recover a high-performing vision-based policy with off-policy data.
+Even off-policy data collection is limited by hardware availability, mission time, or regulatory restrictions.
+Consequently, target-domain data in these practical settings are commonly subject to the following constraints: \textbf{a lack of expert supervision}, \textbf{off-policy distribution}, and \textbf{scarcity}.
+In this paper, we aim to overcome these limitations with a unified framework.
+We establish theoretical guarantees for operating under off-policy and expert-free target-domain assumptions, and we empirically validate the framework's high data efficiency to address data scarcity.
+To the best of our knowledge, this is the first methodology to jointly resolve all three constraints.

 The main contribution of this paper is as follows: